 Entrepreneurship requires action (intentional behaviour), and so does social entrepreneurship.
-Therefore, to be an entrepreneur/social entrepreneur, the critical is to act on the identified opportunity.
-However, whether entrepreneurial action occurs, depends on how much one must rely on one's judgment, which, in turn, depends on the degree of uncertainty experienced in the decision of whether to act (McMullen and Shepherd, 2006).
-It clearly indicates the importance of how it occurs (the process of entrepreneurship) and the individual, who does it (decision making of the individual).
+Therefore, to be an entrepreneur/social entrepreneur, it is critical to act on the identified opportunity.
+However, whether entrepreneurial action occurs depends on how much one must rely on one’s judgment, which, in turn, depends on the degree of uncertainty experienced in the decision of whether to act (McMullen and Shepherd, 2006).
+It clearly indicates the importance of how it occurs (the process of entrepreneurship) and the individual who does it (decision-making of an individual).

-At the same time, the concept of ‘uncertainty’ has been of interest for the researchers, particularly in areas concerned with decision making and knowledge (Wakeham, 2015).
+At the same time, the concept of ‘uncertainty’ has been of interest for the researchers, particularly in areas concerned with decision-making and knowledge (Wakeham, 2015).
 It inevitably establishes strong connection between the two, i.e., uncertainty and social entrepreneurship.
-It becomes crucial to understand the act of decision making of an individual under uncertainty in order to understand social entrepreneurship.
-Sometimes, crisis creates uncertainty, and in order to respond to the fluid nature of the crisis, decision-makers need to break out of existing patterns by focussing on social entrepreneurship.
+It becomes crucial to understand the act of decision-making of an individual under uncertainty to understand social entrepreneurship.
+Sometimes, crisis creates uncertainty, and to respond to the fluid nature of the crisis, decision-makers need to break out of the existing patterns by focussing on social entrepreneurship.

 Entrepreneurial action is fraught with uncertainty, and yet, some of the leading theoretical frameworks in the entrepreneurship literature downplay uncertainty (Klein, 2020).
 These approaches are not enough to describe doing business in a world of rapid technological change, social disruption, economic volatility, or a major health crisis (ibid.).
-It is true in context of social entrepreneurship as well, because social entrepreneurs also follow the same entrepreneurial process to solve the social problems, and achieve their social mission.
+It is true in the context of social entrepreneurship as well because social entrepreneurs also follow the same entrepreneurial process to solve social problems and achieve their social mission.

-The concept of ‘uncertainty’ has been used in economics, psychology, sociology, anthropology, management (McMullen and Shepherd, 2006, Wakeham, 2015).
-In social sciences, ‘uncertainty’ has varied meanings, depending on the agenda, methods, and theoretical assumptions of the researcher (Wakeham, 2015).
-“Uncertainty refers to an inevitable feature of the chaotic, unpredictable world, yet it also refers to a psychological state or phenomenological experience” (Wakeham, 2015, p.
+The concept of ‘uncertainty’ has been used in economics, psychology, sociology, anthropology, management, etc. (McMullen and Shepherd, 2006; Wakeham, 2015).
+In social sciences, ‘uncertainty’ has varied meanings, depending on the agenda, methods and theoretical assumptions of the researcher (Wakeham, 2015).
+‘Uncertainty refers to an inevitable feature of the chaotic, unpredictable world, yet it also refers to a psychological state or phenomenological experience (Wakeham, 2015, p.
 720).